 Skip to Content

-30 EPIC Things to do in Invermere, BC (2023 Guide!)
+33 EPIC Things to do in Invermere, BC (2024 Guide!)

-30 EPIC Things to do in Invermere, BC (2023 Guide!)
+33 EPIC Things to do in Invermere, BC (2024 Guide!)

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 If you’re looking for an underrated destination that has it all, come winter or summer, you should definitely consider Invermere!
-With awe-inspiring mountain peaks, two incredible lakes, more golf courses than one can shake a club at, and a huge range of natural and manmade attractions, it’s no wonder that it’s one of our favorite places to visit in BC!

-Not only does this mean that Invermere sees just a fraction of visitors when compared to regions like Kelowna in the Okanagan Valley, but the town has kept its friendly local atmosphere which is a real pleasure to see.
+Not only does this mean that Invermere sees just a fraction of visitors when compared to regions like Kelowna in the Okanagan Valley, but the town has kept its friendly local atmosphere, which is a real pleasure to see.

+This winning combination makes Invermere a must-visit and one of my personal favorite places to visit in BC!
 So, if you’re planning a trip here, then keep reading and check out our blog on all the best things to do in Invermere, BC.

 FUN Things to do in Invermere, BC